Kinley, Saskatchewan: Government

-The Village of Kinley is governed by two Councillors, a Mayor and an Administrator.
+The Village of Kinley is governed by two councillors, a mayor, and an administrator.

-Provincially the village is within the Rosetown-Elrose electoral district, whose current MLA is Jim Reiter of the Saskatchewan Party.
+Provincially, the village is within the Rosetown-Delisle electoral district, whose current MLA is Jim Reiter of the Saskatchewan Party.

 Federally the village is within the riding of Carlton Trail-Eagle Creek whose current MP is Kelly Block of the Conservative Party of Canada.
-The village's postal code is S0K 2E0 and its telephone exchange is (306) 237-###.

 Education

 School aged children are bused from Kinley to the communities of Perdue or Asquith, both of which have kindergarten to grade 12 schools.